brettjrea/Android_Userland_Alpine_Grav_CMS/README.md

 `bash setup.sh`

-## Installing by doing what the script does snip by snip.
+## Install by doing what the script does snip by snip.

 `su -`